ttu/structuring-code-examples/README.md

 # Structuring Code

-(WIP)

-Examples how to structure code.
+Examples how to structure code

-[example.py](example.py) contains a starting point

-It has a single function / endpoint which will:
+* Create an understandable code by separating code by responsibilities
+* Improve understandability and testability with dependency injection

+The example application has a following functionality:
 * Fetch order data from DB
 * Create a shipment request for order to DHL API
 * Store received lable binary to S3
 * Update shipment id and label url to DB

+[example.py](example.py) contains a starting point.
+It has all functionality in a single function / endpoint.

 DB / ORM and HTTP requests are faked in these examples.
 Fake implementations are in [external_packages.py](solution/external_packages.py).